 #1 Success Tip: Blot the Zucchini

-Have you ever made my pumpkin oatmeal cookies?
+Have you ever made my brown butter pumpkin oatmeal cookies?
 In that recipe, we blot the pumpkin to rid excess moisture.
 The purpose of this is to reduce the amount of liquid in the cookie dough.
 Too much liquid = excess spreading and/or a cakey cookie.
 We’re applying the same technique here.
 Shred the zucchini using a box grater, then lightly blot it with a clean kitchen towel or paper towel.
 No need to squeeze out all the moisture; gently blotting is plenty.

 You need 1 cup of shredded, lightly blotted zucchini.